-Claremont School of Theology is committed to supporting our international student community.
-Whether our international students are studying at our main campus in Claremont, CA, or our branch campus at Willamette University in Salem, OR, students have access to a team consisting of our Principal Designated School Official (PDSO) and Designated School Official (DSOs) to support our students with all questions regarding maintaining their international student status in the U.S. and at CST.
+CST is committed to supporting our international student community.
+Students have access to a team consisting of our Principal Designated School Official (PDSO) and Designated School Official (DSO) to support our students with all questions regarding maintaining their international student status in the U.S. and at CST.
 For more information, please contact international@cst.edu.